Android518-2015/week02-linearlayout-weight/README.md

+# week02-linearlayout-weight
-# week2-simple-views
+# SampleLinearLayout
-Simple example of the use of ViewGroup LinearLayout and some  View widgets manipulation of content programmatically

-Plus the use of an  intent to invoke another activity
+Excample of using the attribute android:linear_weight for widgets (Views) nested within LinearLayout (ViewGroups)

+See the res/layout/activity_main.xml